 Eater Detroit is a local news site based in Detroit reporting on restaurants and bars, dining and dining trends, food pop-ups and food trucks, and the business of food and drink throughout metro Detroit.
 It is part of the Eater network and under the Vox Media umbrella.
 Please read this guide thoroughly before pitching.

 - Dining and drinking maps, guides, and food crawls related to neighborhoods, cities, and cuisines in the metro area.
+We are particularly interested in bolstering our service journalism efforts in suburban communities and neighborhoods outside of the greater downtown area.

 - Photography and illustrated stories featuring local restaurants or dining with a strong reported angle